GwenTastic/Custom-Macros-for-Harlowe/documentations/Stat_Distribution.md

 # <li>Skillpointpool ver.
-1.0.0</li>
+1.0.1</li>
 # Installation
 To install this Macro, simply create a `startup` tagged passage and copy and paste [this content](https://github.com/GwenTastic/Custom-Macros-for-Harlowe/blob/main/src/StatDistribution.ruby) into the passage.

 ## Description:
 This Macro creates a table with a row for all provided stats, in addition it also creates two arrows for adding points to the stat or subtracting them away.
+You can Test a [demo here]()

 <br>